angular/components/src/lib/checkbox/checkbox.md

 use the theme's accent color.
 This can be changed to `'primary'` or `'warn'`.

 ### Accessibility
-Standalone checkbox without text or labels should be marked by `aria-label` or `aria-labelledby` with meaningful label.
+Standalone checkboxes without text or labels should be marked by `aria-label` or `aria-labelledby` with a meaningful label.